SFTtech/openage/doc/code/convert/README.md

 Convert Script
 ==============

-The convert script exists for transforming media files to openage-compatible formats, and generating code for parsing the generated files.
+The convert script transforms media files to openage-compatible formats, and generating code for parsing the generated files.
 It is written in **Python** and contains **C++ extensions**.

-As we are using the media assets of the original game, the input format is preexisting and we have to deal with it.
+As we are using the media assets of the original game, the input format is pre-existing and we have to deal with it.

 Unfortunately the original asset binary formats are a bit "special", so we need to convert the files to a format that is less special, and more usable.
 This is what the convert script does.

 The convert script is divided into two parts: original media dependend and independend exports.